bluechoochoo/retired_comedy_phrases/README.md

 # Retired Comedy Phrases
 This is a csv (Excel friendly, Google spreadsheet friendly, programming/scripting friendly) dataset of retired comedy phrases, originally based off tweeted photo from Workaholics writers room, and then edited with suggestions, mostly via Twitter.

+#This place is for nerds, but you can find normal human explanation description elsewhere

-If you're hre, you might be a Twitter bot developer, or a computational linguist.
+If you're here, you might be a Twitter bot developer, or a computational linguist.
 If you're neither of those things, and just interested in pointing and laughing at worn-out catchphrases, you probably want to check out the same info in a different form:

 * The Google Spreadsheet: https://docs.google.com/spreadsheets/d/1GaLfiBnKhnuhA0QcXcFgnprIlV7uMoeza7IUnMM6Gjs/edit?usp=sharing